 The prevalence and serious negative outcomes associated with IPV makes it a serious public health concern.
 Fortunately, there are steps that a health care system can take to help break the cycle of violence within families.

-CHOP’s Children's and Mom's Project includes screening for IPV during clinical visits, training for hospital staff, and access to a full time IPV counselor and other resources for families.
+CHOP’s STOP IPV program includes screening for IPV during clinical visits, training for hospital staff, and access to a full time IPV counselor and other resources for families.
 These policies have the potential to effectively identify children at potential risk, and reduce or eliminate children’s exposure to violence in the home through the provision of services to adult caregivers.
 The counselor can provide ongoing counseling support to any caregiver who identifies as a victim of violence.
 In addition, the counselor provides a one-time intervention that may include safety planning, shelter referrals, empowerment counseling, a danger assessment and other resources, as well as access to mental and behavioral health services for exposed children.

 Types of Intimate Partner Violence